This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Denver.

 Denver International Airport (DEN) is located 25 miles (40 km) from Colorado’s beautiful capital city of Denver.
 With a total land area of 34,000 acres (54 sq. miles), it is the largest airport in the continental United States.
-Easily recognized by its tent-like aesthetics and unencumbered views of the Rocky Mountains to the West, Denver International is certainly one of the most scenic airports to host a lengthy layover.
-However, if you have 6 or more hours to kill and wish to get out and experience the Mile High City, be prepared to take a lengthy bus ride (over an hour in rush hour traffic) or a cab.
+Easily recognized by its tent-like aesthetics and unencumbered views of the Rocky Mountains to the West, Denver International is undoubtedly one of the most scenic airports to host a lengthy layover.
+However, if you have six or more hours to kill and wish to get out and experience the Mile High City, be prepared to take a lengthy bus ride (over an hour in rush hour traffic) or a cab.
 Once in downtown Denver, there is plenty to see and do- key attractions include the Denver Botanic Gardens and the Denver Zoo.
 Check out our Denver Layover guide below for information on what to do and how to do it!

 Denver Botanic Gardens

 If you’ve decided to take a trip to the city, start your sightseeing adventure at the Denver Botanic Gardens.
 Hosting a wide diversity of plants found worldwide, visitors can take in the sights and smells of some unique flowers (like the 60-inch tall ‘corpse flower,’ which smells like rotten meat).
 At an elevation of over a mile above sea level, the Denver Botanic Gardens feature some of the most significant collections of high-altitude Western plants in the U.S., including the must-see’ rock alpine garden’ and the ‘Roads Water-Smart Garden.’
 Several art exhibitions are on display during certain times of the year, so be sure to check whether they require a separate fee before buying your ticket.